 There are certain areas of the country where mesothelioma is more prevalent than others.
 This can be attributed to multiple factors, such as the industries in these areas and the prevalence of older buildings that contain high levels of asbestos.
 Sometimes, even natural disasters can be to blame for elevated levels of mesothelioma or any other illness.

-Deaths in Louisiana from Asbestos Exposure
+Deaths in Louisiana Caused by Asbestos Exposure

 Perhaps surprisingly, asbestos exposure leads to a significant amount of mesothelioma deaths in Louisiana each year.
 Indeed, according to the October 2011 report Occupational Health in Louisiana: Review of Indicator Data, an estimated 29 individuals die each year due to diseases related to asbestos exposure.
 In addition, the report notes that an estimated 56 new cases of mesothelioma are diagnosed every year in Louisiana.

-Who is Responsible for Exposing Louisiana Residents to Asbestos?
+Who Is Responsible for Exposing Louisiana Residents to Asbestos?

 There is no one party that is responsible for the asbestos exposure that has occurred and continues to occur in Louisiana.
-Rather, multiple industries located in the region as well as natural disasters such as Hurricane Katrina that introduce toxins into the water and the environment are to blame for Louisiana residents’ exposure to the toxic mineral.
+Rather, multiple industries located in the region, as well as natural disasters such as Hurricane Katrina that introduce toxins into the water and the environment, are to blame for Louisiana residents’ exposure to the toxic mineral.